johnwbyrd/pennyworth/doc/overview.md

 ---

 This overview reflects the actual, current state of Pennyworth: a secure, serverless, OpenAI-compatible API proxy with all user and key management via Cognito and REST, robust observability, and modern CI/CD.

+See the [README](../README.md) for details on environment variable naming and configuration conventions.